 If you're pre-qualified, this shouldn't take very long at all, but you'll want to stay in close contact with your mortgage lender.

 And I'll take care of all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of receiving your loan application.
+Your lender will supply you with a Loan Estimate (LE) of closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your application.

-This estimate is formed from the loan amount, and RESPA requirements order that it has to include all closing costs and fall within a tight range of accuracy.
-I'll study the estimate and let you know if everything looks permissible.
+The estimate depends on the loan amount.
+RESPA requirements order that it has to contain all closing costs and be within a strict range of accuracy, and I'll study the estimate and let you know if everything looks good.

-Then it's time to close on your home.
-This will most often occur at a title company or escrow office and is often a smooth and relaxing event.
+Then we'll close on your house.
+This should happen at a title company or escrow office and is often a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, just call me at or e-mail me at .
+And if you have any questions, be sure to call me at or e-mail me at .